gerrit1986/zeit_titelsuche/README.md

 It's a simple search interface for [ZEIT ONLINE](http://zeit.de).

 ## What does it do? ##
-It searches headings of ZEIT articles and returns all hits in descending order by date.
+It searches for certain terms in headings of ZEIT articles and returns all hits in descending order by date.

 ## How does it work? ##
 It was created using [Django](http://djangoproject.com) and [ZEIT ONLINE Content API](http://developer.zeit.de/index/).